SSaquif/docker-notes/README.md

 ## Dockerization of an App

-We can add docker to any application by simply adding a `dockerfile`
+We can add docker to any application by simply adding a `Dockerfile`, the name is capitalised

 Docker uses this file to package up our app into an `image`